 Rosalinda is a farmworker and food sovereignty/solidarity economy organizer.
 She works to build a broader base of support for rural communities and sustainable agriculture policies that ensure equity and healthy communities for farmworkers.

 Soledad Gaztambide-Arandes is the Policy and Government Relations Coordinator at the non-profit organization Para la Naturaleza.
 She joined the committee to experience participatory grantmaking and add value to the design team and process, considering Puerto Rico’s challenges and our experience as a small island territory in relation to the impacts of climate change.

-Based on the decisions of the Design Team, grantmaking for this project is focused on two geographic areas: the Southeastern United States and the “Kolea Region,” a joint region encompassing Alaska and Hawai’i and named for a migratory bird.
+Based on the decisions of the Design Team, grantmaking for this project was focused on two geographic areas: the Southeastern United States and the “Kolea Region,” a joint region encompassing Alaska and Hawai’i and named for a migratory bird.
 The grantmaking budget for this initiative was initially $1 million, but in response to Design Team feedback in favor of amplifying impact throughout two regions of focus, Shared Insight raised an additional $1 million from aligned funders.
-The Grantmaking Group will make decisions about awards from this one-time, $2-million fund.
+The Grantmaking Group made decisions about awards from this one-time, $2-million fund.